Curriculum Learning for Goal-Oriented Semantic Communications with a Common Language: Introduction

-In \cite{milis2017semiotics}, the authors proposed a logic-based reasoning approach based on declarative Internet of Things (IoT) language models to enable online reconfiguration of feedback control systems.
-The work in \cite{yun2021attention} introduced a model for implementing semantic communications to address the reliability and latency requirements for drone networks.
-The works in \cite{milis2017semiotics} and \cite{yun2021attention} can be considered as task-oriented semantic communication approaches. {However, their solutions are only applicable to the specific IoT applications that they considered and, thus, they cannot be generalized.} Meanwhile, the authors in \cite{seo2021semantics} proposed a semantic-native communication structure to extract the most effective semantics of the transmitter for the receiver.
+{The work in \cite{du2022rethinking} investigated the security aspect of semantic communication for Internet-of-Things (IoT) and introduced two novel metrics named semantic secrecy outage probability and detection failure probability for the security of semantic-based IoT systems.
+The authors in \cite{zhang2022unified} proposed a unified task-based semantic communication system using a DL method, which simultaneously supports tasks with different data modalities, including image, text, and speech.} The work in \cite{yun2021attention} introduced a model for implementing semantic communications to address the reliability and latency requirements for drone networks.
+In \cite{lotfi2021semantic}, the authors proposed a semantic-aware collaborative deep RL (DRL) to select the best subset of semantically relevant heterogeneous DRL agents across a wireless cellular network.
+The works in \cite{yun2021attention, lotfi2021semantic} can be considered as task-oriented semantic communication approaches.
+However, their solutions are only applicable to the specific applications that they considered and, thus, they cannot be generalized.
+Meanwhile, the authors in \cite{seo2021semantics} proposed a semantic-native communication structure to extract the most effective semantics of the transmitter for the receiver.
 However, their approach cannot capture the effectiveness of the transmitted semantics for task execution purposes.

-Finally, in \cite{farshbafan2021common}, we proposed a preliminary model for goal-oriented task execution while jointly considering semantics and effectiveness.
-However, our work in \cite{farshbafan2021common} made two restrictive assumptions: (a) It assumed that sending all beliefs is a perfect descriptor of each event and (b) {It assumed the beliefs to be completely independent, which is not true in many realistic scenarios because sending a certain belief may be necessary for the listener to be able to use some other belief.} In addition, the listener in \cite{farshbafan2021common} is assumed to be completely passive in the process of finding a perfect and abstract description of each event.
-Hence, our work in \cite{farshbafan2021common} is not general enough to capture real-world semantic communication situations with listener participation and correlated beliefs.